tyedge/holbertonschool-zero_day/0x00-vagrant/README.md

 # holbertonschool-zero_day/0x00-vagrant
-Setting up a Ubuntu VM using Vagrant
+This project is about setting up a Ubuntu VM using Vagrant